Learn to Hunt

 We are looking for some special people, dedicated to the conservation of these special critters, who would be willing to commit their time and personal vehicle to survey these routes.
 For more details about the counties which contain routes and what will be required of volunteers please read thoroughly the pdf entitled: Bat Acoustic Monitoring Information Sheet.
 If you are in one of the targeted counties and think this is something you can firmly commit to, download, fill out and return the form entitled: Volunteer Interest Form.

-Workshops require a $5 registration fee which pays for training materials, subscription to our monthly newsletter, a frog and toad call CD or bird identification guide, and certification costs.
+Workshops require a $5 registration fee which pays for training materials, a frog and toad call CD or bird identification guide, and certification costs.
 To register, please download and complete the registration form for the desired workshop and return it with the $5 fee to: VWMP; Boone Wildlife Research Station; 1436 255th St.; Boone, IA 50036.
 Registration for each workshop will be first come, first served and is usually limited to 15 people per workshop.

 WORKSHOP REGISTRATION FORM

 Anyone interested in being a Bald Eagle Nest Monitor must participate in some training.

 ** Online training is also available for people interested in becoming Bald Eagle nest monitors but who cannot attend a training.
 To learn more about this process click on the "Bird Nest Monitoring" blue bar above to pull down additional information.

 Frog and Toad Call Survey Workshops